ScottColeSW/HR-Analytics/README.md

 ### Importance

 Analyzing diversity metrics fosters an inclusive workplace.
 Understanding representation and pay equity helps in developing strategies to enhance diversity and inclusion.

-## Conclusion

-This project aims to provide a comprehensive understanding of HR analytics and its applications in improving recruitment efficiency.
-Feel free to explore each section for detailed analyses and insights.

 ## Important Formulas